Copyright trolls just convinced a California Federal Judge to force Pornhub to disclose the list of its users.

 In sum, this is no longer such a difficult thing to do.

-Initially, I thought that even if copyright holders were willing to file the lawsuit and overcome each of the other roadblocks, most pirate-content is hosted by companies which are outside of the US (and thus it would be difficult to pull them into a US court to comply with a US federal court order).
+Initially, I thought that even if copyright holders were willing to file the lawsuit and overcome each of the other roadblocks, most unlicensed-content is hosted by companies which are outside of the US (and thus it would be difficult to pull them into a US court to comply with a US federal court order).

 Again.
 I am almost sad to say that the website owner is not needed in a lawsuit to unmask the identity of the internet users who visited a particular page.
 Why?
 That page is likely tracked by a Google Analytics account.